The vast majority of organisations run their annual leave years from January to December.

 This is important as your employees may have already made bookings for early 2019 and therefore used days they should not need to if the 2019 holidays are not set in the system for their office.

-A quick check could save a few headaches and knocks on doors in the run up to or after the break.
+A quick check could save a few headaches and knock on doors in the run-up to or after the break.

-This is especially important if you don’t allow carry over or you need to inform employees that they have too many days built up that they can’t use.
+This is especially important if you don’t allow carry-over or if you need to inform employees that they have too many days built up that they can’t use.

-It’s also relevant for if you recompense anyone for unused time off to let payroll know.
+It’s also relevant if you recompense anyone for unused time off to let payroll know.